Block Paving Cost

 Due to the new technology used in their construction, composite blocks are on the more expensive end of block paving supplies.
 Starting at around £90 per m² and increasing to £125 per m², composite resin blocks are available in nearly limitless colours, and a variety of textures, however, are considerably higher than concrete block paving costs.

-When hiring any tradesman for building work, you need to consider what specific jobs actually need doing, as not all tradesmen can handle the same types of work.
-A block paving specialist will usually be hired when constructing a block paving driveway; however, a General Build may also be used.
+When hiring any tradesperson for building work, you need to consider what specific jobs actually need doing, as not all tradesmen can handle the same types of work.
+A block paving specialist will usually be hired when constructing a block paving driveway, but a general builder may also be used.

 Here are the average costs of different tradespeople: